mickfuzz/phd4/_posts/thesis_chapters/2023-9-1-Introduction.md

 Unfortunately, the performative element of activism took a dark turn as when it was revealed that the activist network I had been involved with were heavily infiltrated by police.
 Police infiltrators had also been undertaking a performance.
 The reality that the police and wider authorities had just been letting direct actions happen and even instigating some of them was stark.
 While I had always been aware of the limits of our agency, I had got carried away.
 This all came crashing down and the process of being secretive about our actions and my role in outreach for this movement became very uncomfortable.
 What was I getting people involved with?

 The intervention of environmental direct action had clashed against the interests of the state.
-It had become clear that more than one team were prepared to bend or break the rules.
+It had become clear that more than one team were prepared to bend or break the rules and that our side was woefully less prepared in terms of legal and financial back up.

-This all seemed a bit much, I had clashed up against the limits of independence of my agency in three ways.
+I had got involved with three movements that had pushed up against the limits to their independence and had seen push back.
 Firstly the state clamp down on free festivals, then the corporate embrace and destroy of alternative internet cultures and finally the state infiltration of activist networks.
+Our attempts to make change happen and develop agency in a complex modern society had had the rug pulled out from under us.
+It all felt a bit much.

+#### A response of sorts

 My response was to shift focus on community work and training and documentation work with international networks.
 Project-based community and communications felt rewarding but the legs of communinty-based adult education were being cut off by the coalition government.
 Thus it was strategic to I retrained with a masters in Computing and PGCE in Computing at Manchester Met.